 <?php Route::get('/', function () { $today = \Carbon\Carbon::now() ->settings( [ 'locale' => app()->getLocale(), ] ); // LL is macro placeholder for MMMM D, YYYY (you could write same as dddd, MMMM D, YYYY) $dateMessage = $today->isoFormat('dddd, LL'); return view('welcome', [ 'date_message' => $dateMessage ]); });

-and add our date message, like so:
+to add our date message:

 {{ __('Welcome to our website, :Name', ['name' => 'amanda']) }} <br> {{ trans_choice('{0} There :form :count apples|{1} There :form just :count apple|[2,19] There :form :count apples', 1, ['form' => 'is']) }} <br> {{ $date_message }}

-Try switching languages on the localhost
+Try switching languages on the localhost homepage—you’ll see that the dates are now localized.

 Formatting numbers and currencies with NumberFormatter